epiforecasts/bpmodels/README.md

 [![codecov](https://codecov.io/github/epiverse-trace/bpmodels/branch/master/graphs/badge.svg)](https://codecov.io/github/epiverse-trace/bpmodels)
 <!-- badges: end -->

-`bpmodels` is an R package for simulating epidemics using branching processes.
-The package provides functions for fitting the following
+`bpmodels` is an R package to simulate and analyse the size and length of branching processes with a given offspring distribution.
-models:

 # Installation
 The latest development version of the `bpmodels` package can be